flecs-hub/flecs-engine/README.md

 # Flecs Engine
 A game engine based on the Flecs Entity Component System.

+**Want to contribute to a new game engine and get paid for it?
+Come discuss the project on the [Flecs Discord](https://discord.com/invite/BEzP5Rgrrp)!**

 ## Project Goals

 ### Equitable and scalable open source development